Normanbg/Personal_Research/index.md

 We have to know that the game production pipeline is divided into 3 branches:

-1·**PRE-PRODUCTION:** is time to have just an idea of a game from where to start building (e.g. “Make a game about number matching”).Having this, it is time to define all the details and came out with a **solid** game concept.
+1·**PRE-PRODUCTION:** is time to have just an idea of a game from where to start building (e.g. “Make a game about number matching”).
+Having this, it is time to define all the details and came out with a **solid** game concept.
 Documents like [Game Design Document "GDD"](https://en.wikipedia.org/wiki/Game_design_document), [Technical Design Document "TDD"](https://www.studytonight.com/3d-game-engineering-with-unity/tdd-and-gdd), [Paper Prototype](http://gamedevelopertips.com/paper-prototyping-game-development/) are done here.

 2·**PRODUCTION:** here is where the designer, engineers, producers and basically all the members of the team will work together to bring the game to life.
 It is important to know that changes in this phase will cost a lot in terms of time and money to invest.